mmattamala/docker_setup/README.md

 # docker_setup
 Personal docker setup with all the tools and packages I use: ROS, OpenCV with CUDA support, PyTorch

+The avaialble images can be found in [DockerHub](https://hub.docker.com/u/mmattamala)

 ## General overview

 * `bin`: stores all the scripts to build the images and run the containers, as well as the default settings.